kevinmershon/copy-trader/README.md

 ### To Do

-* Order replay prevention
 * "Watch Account" mode for syndicating manual trades
-* Add Ameritrade Exchange support (authentication process is laborious)
+* Test Ameritrade auth and trading (feature complete but currently untested!)

 How it Works
 --